 The Company's Commitment to Ethical Business Conduct Policy (the "Code") can be viewed on the Company's website or a copy can be obtained by contacting the Company.
 Each employee is provided a copy of the Code and must read and sign the document.
 The board encourages and promotes an overall culture of ethical business conduct by promoting compliance with applicable laws, rules and regulations in all jurisdictions in which the Company conducts business; providing guidance to directors, officers and employees to help them recognize and deal with ethical issues; promoting a culture of open communication, honesty and accountability; and ensuring awareness of disciplinary action for violations of ethical business conduct.

-The Company has also instituted a "whistleblower" program whereby infractions can be reported to the Chair of the Audit Committee.
+The Company has also instituted a "whistleblower" line whereby concerns can be reported anonymously online or a tollfree number.
 This policy has been distributed to employees and can be viewed on the Company's website.